csaude/openmrs-distro-sesp/README.md

 To successfully build the backend image a few packages from the [GitHub maven registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry) need to be downloaded, as of now it requires users to be [authenticated](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages).
 Once you have a personal access token you have to substitute the username and password values in `settings.xml`.

+Don't forget to remove authentication details from `settings.xml` if you intend to push changes to GitHub.